Weather spotting

 Weather spotting is observing weather for the purpose of reporting to a larger group or organization.
 Examples include National Weather Service (NWS) co-op observers and Skywarn storm spotters.

 Storm spotters

 A storm spotter is a specific type of weather spotter.
 In the U.S., these volunteers are usually trained by the National Weather Service or local Skywarn group, and are given a phone number, internet outlet, or amateur radio frequency to report to if a severe weather event, such as a tornado, severe thunderstorm, or flash flood occurs where the spotter is located.
 They add ground truth information to remote sensing technology such as weather radar.
-Canwarn is the national storm spotting program of Canada, Skywarn Europe covers about a dozen countries (including the U.K., which is also covered by TORRO), and Australia also has a program organized by the Bureau of Meteorology.
+Canwarn is the national storm spotting program of Canada, Skywarn Europe covers about a dozen countries (including the U.K., which is also covered by TORRO), Australia has a program organized by the Bureau of Meteorology called ASP (Australian Storm Spotters), while Malaysia has a community service oriented program called 'RakanMET' which allows public weather report and spotting.

 National Weather Service Coop Observers

 The National Weather Service Cooperative Observer Program (COOP) is a network of around 11,000 volunteers that record official weather observations across the United States.
 Data is taken from a multitude of geographic regions and topography, and sent to the National Weather Service and National Climatic Data Center (NCDC) for official records.
 In making these reports, observers use a specialized set of jargon and slang to describe their observations.

 Cooperative weather observers often double as storm spotters.
 Some are also river and coastal watchers, typically reporting gauge readings.